LutzGrosshennig/amiga-xeno-dungeon-crawler/README.md

 ## Start the solo/server instance

 You can now start the solo/server instance by running the executable from a CLI.
 Just type "xeno" and hit enter.
 Without additional parameters the game will launch and you can start solo playing.
-It does listen for incoming traffic via the serial port and automatically become a server.
+It does listen for incoming traffic via the serial port and automatically become a server if data is available in the input buffer.

 Once your solo/server instance is running switch over to the 2nd WinUAE instance and start the excecutable with an additional argument (anything will do) like for example "xeno c".